Gillman Speedway

 Gillman Speedway (sometimes called Gillman Speedway Stadium) is a purpose built, 300 m long motorcycle speedway located in the Adelaide suburb of Gillman in South Australia.
 The track opened in 1998 and runs approximately 13 meetings per season from October to March/April.

-Gillman Speedway is currently managed and promoted by former Rowley Park Speedway Sidecar racer David Parker.
+Gillman Speedway is currently managed and promoted by former Sidecar racer David Parker.

 History

 The sudden and forced closure of the North Arm Speedway at the end of the 1996–97 season left Adelaide without a weekly operating venue for motorcycle speedway for the first time in almost 80 years.
 North Arm was located on land owned by the Government of South Australia and the land was reclaimed in mid-1997.
 David Parker, the President of the Speedway Riders' Association of South Australia and Motorcycling SA President Ivan Golding inspected many sites for a new speedway before settling on the Heini Becker Park Motorsport Complex at Gillman, adjacent to the Heini Becker Motocross track and only 2 km from where North Arm was located.
 The only equipment they had to start building the new venue was an old water truck, an old Gallion Grader and a Massey Ferguson tractor (which is still going, whereas the other machinery has since died and been replaced).

 Gillman Speedway, located on what was the car park of the motocross track, held its first official practice on Sunday, 19 October 1997 on a small 213 m track formed using Dolomite from the old North Arm track.
 The track ran north–south with the start line located approximately where turns 1 and 2 for solos now stand, and held regular monthly practice meetings while a larger 400 m dirt track was constructed (running east–west).
 The original safety fence of the 213-metre track consisted of used car tyres (painted white) stacked three high.
 After monthly practice meetings were held on the larger track, the first meeting was held on 16 May 1998.

 Meetings were held at the circuit for the next two years while continued improvements were carried out.
 Temporary lights were installed in November 1999, and on 7 January 2000 the first meeting under lights was held which was the South Australian Solo Championship, won by Adelaide rider Nigel Sadler.

 Over the winter during 2000, the Speedway Riders' Association of SA Inc. was given financial help and also had the volunteer manpower help of the local riders and their family and friends.
 This allowed the Association to level both existing tracks and to build the international standard track that is in use to this day.